|Course Length:||8-28 Weeks Blended Learning|

 The aim of the course is to develop your subject knowledge in Mathematics to prepare you to teach the conceptual and applied aspects of the subject effectively, with competence, enthusiasm and confidence, to learners aged 11-16 years.
 Trainees will be encouraged to prepare for teaching A-level topics where appropriate.

+Different programmes are available and the most suitable structure for you will depend on whether you studied a degree in a science discipline or a non-science subject.
 The course structure and length will be flexible to reflect the needs of each individual trainee.

 Course in Depth